vega/vega-lite/site/docs/parameter/parameter.md

 <div id="selection_type" class="vl-example" data-name="selection_type_point"></div>

-While selection types provide useful defaults, it can often be useful to override these properties to customize the interaction design.
-To do so, the `select` property can be expanded to an object with the following properties.
+While selection types provide useful defaults, you can set `select` to be a [selection definion](selection.html) to override default selection behaviors abd customize the interaction design.
+See the [selection](selection.html) documentation for more information about the selection definition.

-{:#selection-props}

-#### Common Selection Properties

-{:#selection-on}

-For both selection types, the `select` object can take the following properties:

-{% include table.html props="type,encodings,fields,on,clear,resolve" source="PointSelectionConfig" %}

-For instance, with the `on` property, a single rectangle in the heatmap below can now be selected on mouse hover instead.

-<div class="vl-example" data-name="selection_type_single_mouseover"></div>

-{:#point-props}

-#### Point Selection Properties

-In addition to all [common selection properties](#selection-props), point selections support the following properties:

-{% include table.html props="toggle,nearest" source="PointSelectionConfig" %}

-{:#interval-props}

-#### Interval Selection Properties

-In addition to all [common selection properties](#selection-props), interval selections support the following properties:

-{% include table.html props="mark,translate,zoom" source="IntervalSelectionConfig" %}

 ## Using Parameters